 - a.
 Apply knowledge of the Ontario Building Code (OBC) and provincial standards to building projects. - b.
 Identify the rights and responsibilities of parties in building projects. - c.
 Remain current with the legal and regulatory requirements in the architecture, engineering, and construction industry. - d.
 Demonstrate respect for diversity, equality, and inclusionary practices in the work environment. - e.
-Apply an ethical approach to resolve social, and contractual issues that may occur when implementing building projects. - f.
+Apply an ethical approach to resolve social and contractual issues that may occur when implementing building projects. - f.
 Comply with local regulations, zoning by-laws, and municipal standards in building projects. - g.
 Adhere to the legal requirements related to right-to practice. - h.
-Identify and apply best practices, safety codes, policies, and accident prevention procedures. - i.
+Apply and monitor best practices, safety codes, policies, and accident prevention procedures. - i.
 Handle, store, and dispose hazardous materials safely in accordance with the Workplace Hazardous Materials Information System (WHMIS). - j.
 Use Personal Protective Equipment (PPE) and wear appropriate clothing to ensure personal health and safety when required. - k.
 Work in accordance with the Occupational Health and Safety Act. - I. Encourage and promote a culture of safety in the workplace. - m.
 Inspect and ensure equipment and materials comply with best practice, safety standards, and regulations.

-9. The graduate has reliably demonstrated the ability to: assist in the implementation of sustainable and resilient design principles and practices to manage impacts in building projects.
+The graduate has reliably demonstrated the ability to: implement sustainable and resilient design principles and practices to manage impacts related to building projects.

 - a.
-Identify environmental impacts of building projects and participate in the development of solutions that comply with local ecological requirements. - b.
-Consider climate change and its implications to identify resilient solutions appropriate to the design and construction of a building. - c.
-Follow current legislative requirements for environmental protection that apply to building projects. - d.
-Identify current energy and environmental design practices and certifications. - e.
+Research the environmental impact of building projects and recommend solutions to minimize the impact. - b.
+Consider climate change and its implications to integrate resilient solutions in the design and construction of a building. - c.
+Adhere to current legislative requirements for environmental protection that apply to building projects. - d.
+Implement current energy and environmental design practices and certifications. - e.
 Identify sustainable design and building practices applicable to the development of the project site. - f.
-Assess the technical performance of buildings using software and equipment, as required. - g.
-Identify and select building materials of sustainable design practices. - h.
-Identify principles of sustainability applicable to building projects addressing the design, building materials, and construction methods.
+Analyze the technical performance of buildings using appropriate methodology, software, and equipment. - g.
+Evaluate the results of studies and assessments that impact building projects. - h.
+Identify and analyze economic, social, and environmental impacts of building projects. - i.
+Identify and integrate principles of sustainability in the design, selection of building materials, and construction methods used in building projects.

-10. The graduate has reliably demonstrated the ability to: use current and emerging technologies to support building projects.
+10. The graduate has reliably demonstrated the ability to: implement and use current and emerging technologies to manage documents and information to support the construction and design of building projects.

 - a.
-Develop and maintain computer skills relevant to architectural practice, such as design, construction, and operations of building projects. - b.
-Collect and organize building project information using digital technology (e.g., AutoCAD, Building Information Modeling (BIM), Revit, etc.). - c.
-Assist in the managing of electronic files.
+Develop and apply computer skills relevant to architectural practice, such as design, construction, and operations of building projects. - b.
+Research and utilize building project information using digital technology (e.g., AutoCAD, Building Information Modelling (BIM), Revit, etc.). - c.
+Manage electronic files for building projects. - d.
+Manage and integrate data in building projects. - e.
+Evaluate and apply current and emerging software used in building projects.

-11. The graduate has reliably demonstrated the ability to: assist in the administration of the construction phase of building projects by applying principles of project management.
+11. The graduate has reliably demonstrated the ability to: contribute and collaborate in the administration of the construction phase of building projects by applying principles of project management.